Global in Time Vortex Configurations for the $2$D Euler Equations

-{\bf Acknowledgements:} J.~D\'avila has been supported by a Royal Society Wolfson Fellowship, UK.
-M.~del Pino has been supported by a Royal Society Research Professorship, UK.
+{\it Funding.} J.~D\'avila has been supported by a Royal Society Wolfson Fellowship, UK.
+M.~del Pino has been supported by the Royal Society Research Professorship grant RP-R1-180114 and by the ERC/UKRI Horizon Europe grant ASYMEVOL, EP/Z000394/1.
 M. Musso has been supported by EPSRC research Grant EP/T008458/1.
 S. Parmeshwar has been supported by EPSRC research Grants EP/T008458/1 and EP/V000586/1.